ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 #### Uncertainty

 In light of this uncertainty and apparent contradictions, a recent study [[Kutyrev 2018 Phylogeny Classification Yersinia\|[@kutyrev2018PhylogenyClassificationYersinia]]] proposed that the taxonomy of *[[Yersinia pestis|Y. pestis]]* should be revised according to an updated global phylogeny.
 In the following sections, we explore the newly curated phylogeny and metadata to identify phylogenetic patterns in host associations, geographic dispersal, and epidemiological events.
-For statistical analysis, we combine three taxonomic systems (`major branch`, `biovar`, `time period`) to delineate 12 sub-populations.
+For statistical analysis, we combine all three taxonomic systems (`major branch`, `biovar`, `time period`) to delineate 12 sub-populations.
 This approach was selected as it:

 1. Is commonly used in comparative genomics of *[[Yersinia pestis|Y. pestis]]* on a global scale [[Cui 2013 Historical Variations Mutation|[@cui2013HistoricalVariationsMutation;]] [[Morelli et al. 2010 Yersinia Pestis Genome|@morelli2010YersiniaPestisGenome]]].
 2. Maintains adequate samples sizes  for statistical analysis.